jmayoralas/Sems/README.md

 This a personal project oriented to learn to code in Swift.

+Sems stands for Spectrum Emulator Made in Swift.
 The target is to create a working ZX Spectrum emulator for Mac OS X.

 ## Current state